bodhgaya

 Therefore for you, my fellow travellers, my suggestion would be to dedicate at least a couple of days to explore, understand, and feel the spirituality and the innate peace that Bodhgaya brings to the soul.

-Now let’s talk about some useful tips on how to travel here, what to do, where to say and so on and so forth.
+Now let’s talk about some useful tips on how to travel here, what to do, where to say and so on.

 I also suggest you check this Incredible India website page that talks more about attractions in Bodhgaya in great detail.
 Since it is a government website, you can rely on the tips and suggestions provided.